dabeng/learn-angularjs-with-example/README.md

 Before we begin, I put forwrad my individual opinions about AngularJS:

 At present, in the field of front-end js framework, a hundred flowers bloom, a hundred schools of thought conten.
-Personally, I prefer AngularJS, because it supply a comprehensive front-end solution, *make me focus on business logic* rather than high-end techniques full of *obscure syntax and ugly writing.
+Personally, I prefer AngularJS, because it supply a comprehensive front-end solution, **make me focus on business logic** rather than high-end techniques full of *obscure syntax and ugly writing.

-I know there is an argument -- front-end engineers should move from the monolithic frameworks like AngularJS and Ember to the small, dedicated libraries.
-But I don't think so, if I do that, I have to dispose endless issues on integration of various elements and put much more effort in digging into every single library in order to adjust some trivial details.
+I know there is an argument -- front-end engineers should **move from the monolithic frameworks** like AngularJS and Ember **to the small, dedicated libraries**.
+But **I don't think so**, if I do that, I have to dispose endless issues on integration of various elements and put much more effort in digging into every single library in order to adjust some trivial details.

-Frankly, I'm a *lazy minimalist*, I *hate* the application that its features provided to the customers are *less than* the quantity of frameworks or libraries it includes.
+Frankly, I'm a **lazy minimalist**, I **hate** the application that its features provided to the customers are **less than** the quantity of frameworks or libraries it includes.
 I love to get rid of anything I think of as ‘extra’.
 So I love AngularJS, it's my type.

-Additionally, someone claims that angularjs *1.x is out*, AngularJS 2.0 is entirely new version.
+Additionally, someone claims that angularjs **1.x is out**, AngularJS 2.0 is entirely new version.
 It looks quite different.
-I won't use AngularJS any more, at least for now.But I want to tell you that, by the time the *ES6 truly arrives*, Which framework is not going to change correspondingly?
+I won't use AngularJS any more, at least for now.But I want to tell you that, by the time the **ES6 truly arrives**, Which framework is not going to change correspondingly?

 So It's not big deal.
 It's *too soon to panic* on AngularJS.
-It's *our mission* and *our fate* to be prepared for change and look forward to learning what is coming around the corner.Isn't it?
+It's **our mission** and **our fate** to be prepared for change and look forward to learning what is coming around the corner.Isn't it?
 Come on, just enjoy it.

 ## [Lesson 1 - jQuery vs AngularJS == outside DOM vs inside DOM](https://dabeng.github.io/amiable-angularjs/outside-dom-vs-inside-dom/)